YangLinyi/HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction/README.md

 ## Model
 We provide our code and data used for the paper mentioned above.
 The HTML model consists with token-level transformer and sentence-level transformer that are contained in the Model path.
 Also, we provide our experimental code of both Multi-task settings and Single-task settings under the Model folder.

+## Contact
+Any questions or queries feel free to email me at linyi.yang@insight-centre.org -- Thanks for reading.